Regulations

 Students who have not registered in coursework for more than one but less than two complete academic calendar years must apply to the Registrar’s Office to request reactivation of their status.
 Graduate students requesting reactivation must pay the reactivation fee, equivalent to the application fee for graduate programs, and have their file reviewed by the Registrar’s Office and the program.
 Permission to reactivate is dependent upon the approval of both the Registrar’s Office and the program.
 Students may be required to provide additional information.

-Students who have not registered for coursework for two or more complete academic calendar years will be required to submit an entire new application package to the Admissions Office.
-Students should contact an Admissions Officer for information prior to submitting an application.
+Students who have not registered for coursework for two or more complete academic calendar years will be required to submit an entire new application package to the Registrar’s Office.
+Students should contact the Graduate Admissions Officer for information prior to submitting an application.

 Students may change registration in courses during the first week of each term